mgreiler/secure-code-review-checklist/README.md

 - [ ] Are there flaws in regular expression that cause problems with data validation?
 - [ ] Are exact match approaches used whenever possible?
 - [ ] If exact match is not possible, is the content of string variables checked for only expected values (allowed list)?
-- [ ] If allowed listing is not feasable, are entries rejected that contain inapproriated values such as binary data, escape sequences, and comment characters (block list)?
+- [ ] If allowed listing is not feasible, are entries rejected that contain inappropriate values such as binary data, escape sequences, and comment characters (block list)?
 - [ ] Are XML documents validate against their schemas?
 - [ ] Do you see string concatenations for user input?
 - [ ] Are SQL statements dynamically created by using user input?